Differences Between Cost Center and Profit Center

 When the actual quantity is more than the standard quantity, the variance would be unfavorable and vice-versa.

 A profit center is a center that generates revenues, profits, and costs.

 For example, we can take the sales department.
 An organization’s sales department is a profit center because the sales department ensures how much revenues will be earned, how much expenses the organization should incur to sell the products/services, and how much profits the company would make as a result.

 Profit centers are the reasons for which business is run.
 Without profit centers, it would be impossible for a business to perpetuate.

 Of course, profit centers are backed up by cost centers to generate profits, but the functions of profit centers are also noteworthy.

-Management guru, Peter Drucker first coined the term “profit center” back in 1945.
-After few years, Peter Drucker corrected himself by saying that there are no profit centers in business and that was his biggest mistake.
-He then concluded by saying that there are only cost centers in a business and no profit center.
-If there is any profit center existed for a business; that would be a customer’s check that hadn’t been bounced.
+Management guru, Peter Drucker first coined the term “profit center” in 1945.
+After a few years, Peter Drucker corrected himself by saying that there are no profit centers in business, and that was his biggest mistake.
+He then said that there are only cost centers in a business and no profit center.
+If any profit center existed for a business, that would be a customer’s check that hadn’t been bounced.

 Functions of profit center

 Profit centers have few specific functions.
 They’re as follows –